buildbot/buildbot/master/docs/developer/cls-forcesched.rst

     .. py:attribute:: type

-           A list of types that the parameter conforms to.
+           A string identifying the type that the parameter conforms to.
-           These are used by the jinja template to create appropriate html form widget.
+           It is used by the angular application to find which angular directive to use for showing the form widget.
-           The available values are visible in ``master/buildbot/status/web/template/forms.html`` in the ``force_build_one_scheduler`` macro.
+           The available values are visible in ``www/base/src/app/common/directives/forcefields/forcefields.directive.coffee``.

+           Examples of how to create a custom parameter widgets are available in the buildbot source code in directories:

+           * ``www/codeparameter``

+           * ``www/nestedexample``

     .. py:attribute:: default